Paris In Between — A Novel

 “Are you a dancer?”

-“How did you know that?” she lowers her phone.
+“How did you know?” she lowers her phone.

 “Oh,” she laughs.
-“Yes, I’m with the National Canadian Ballet.
+“Yes, I’m with the Montreal Ballet.
 We’re performing down the street over there.”

 “At Theatre Champs-Elysées?”

 “How did you know?”

 “I live on that street.”

 Her company is performing for three more days in Paris and then for a week in London, and I’d go see the show but I’m leaving tomorrow for Tel Aviv.

 “I don’t know.
 We just finished rehearsal, and I left as quickly as possible to avoid the other dancers.
 I figured I should probably take a picture of the Eiffel Tower.”

 “Are you up for a glass of wine?
 There’s a place I like nearby.”